-Amazon Elastic Container Service (ECS) is a fully managed container orchestration service provided by Amazon Web Services (AWS).
-This section delves into the features, architecture, and use cases of ECS, highlighting its role in simplifying the deployment and management of containerized applications.
+Amazon ECS is a fully managed container orchestration service provided by AWS.
+This section explains the features, architecture, and use cases of ECS, highlighting its role in simplifying the deployment and management of containerized applications.

-Overview of Amazon Elastic Container Service (ECS)
+Overview of Amazon Elastic Container Service